DFHack/dfhack/docs/Introduction.rst

 * On Windows, ``SDL.dll`` is replaced
 * On Linux or OSX, the ``dfhack`` script is placed in the same folder as the ``df`` script

+Additionally, on OSX, make sure that the directories in the DF folder path do not contain any '/' or ':' characters.

 Uninstalling is basically the same, in reverse:

 * On Windows, replace ``SDL.dll`` with ``SDLreal.dll``, then remove the DFHack files.